mdilawari/quartz-jruby/README.markdown

 * Quartz 2.0 support
 * All required JARs included
-* This version doesn't support :at and :every options.
-Only :cron option is supported
+* This version doesn't support :at option. :cron and :every options are supported
 * Support for Jobs with DisallowConcurrentExecution annotation set (pass :disallow_concurrent => true to schedule method)

 ## Usage